LebedevIV/monostring-hypothesis/README.md

 - Anisotropic Kuramoto synchronization transition (2/6 dims, T_c ≈ 1.4) — non-trivial, reproducible.
 - Universal D_KY ≈ 4 plateau in dissipative coupled standard maps across all simple Lie algebras of ranks 4–8.
 - Number-theoretic resonances driven by quasi-periodic recurrence on T⁶.
-- **E6 highλ Geodesic Focusing:** High-frequency
-  Laplacian modes of the E6 orbit graph concentrate along graph geodesics (z≈6, p<10⁻⁸ vs Random), robust to κ variation and graph connectivity control.
+- **E6 highλ Geodesic Focusing:** High-frequency Laplacian modes of the E6 orbit graph concentrate along graph geodesics (z≈6, p<10⁻⁸ vs Random), robust to κ variation and graph connectivity control.
 - **Diffusive wavepacket spreading** in Coxeter highλ sector (α≈0.30): standing modes, not propagating particles.
+Robust result.
-- **Monotonic IPR gradient** in E6 (ρ=1.0):
-  ordered spectral hierarchy absent in Random.
+- **Monotonic IPR gradient** in E6 (ρ=1.0): ordered spectral hierarchy absent in Random.
+Robust result.
+- **Weyl involution is a theorem, not an observation:** Coxeter exponents satisfy m_i + m_{r+1-i} = h always, forcing ω_i = ω_{h-i} and confining the orbit to a subtorus of dimension =n_unique_frequencies.
+  D_corr ≈ 3 for E6 is a mathematical consequence, not an empirical discovery.

 ### What is definitively ruled out